axa-group/Parsr/docs/docker.md

 ## Prepare the Docker service

-In the docker installation's configuration on the host machine, increase the amount of active memory allotted for the instance to 4GB.
+In your docker installation's configuration, increase the amount of active memory allotted to the instance to 4GB.

-## Build the containers
+## Build Parsr

-As for now, 2 containers will be built using docker-compose:

-- Duckling
-- Parsr

-To build, them:

-- Clone the repository using `git clone`.
-- In the root of the repository, execute `docker-compose build`.
+Inside the root directory of the project, launch:

+`docker-compose build`

+This will build Parsr, along with its dependencies.

 ## Run Parsr

-- In the root of the repository, execute `docker-compose up`
+- In the root of the repository, execute:

+`docker-compose up`

-Please note a docker volume will be created at first launch so that data will be kept at containers restart
+Note: A docker volume will be created at first launch so that the data will be kept at containers restart.